What is Chiropractic?

 Dr. Jon Morey is a graduate of the National University of Health Sciences (formerly National College of Chiropractic founded in 1906).

-Massage is a treatment and therapy protocol that involves acting on the body by applying pressure, tension, and motion.
+Medical massage is a treatment and therapy protocol that involves acting on the body by applying pressure, tension, and motion.
 The therapist will use hands, fingers, forearms, elbows, and even the feet at times, as well as tools ranging from “hot” stones to devices designed to eliminate trigger-points and muscle spasms.

 The massage therapist will work closely with your Chiropractor to deliver soft tissue treatments that will promote healing, reduce stress (physical, mental, and emotional), and produce relaxation and overall well-being.
-Massages at Great Lakes Chiropractic & Movement Center range from a twenty minute massage up to a ninety minute massage or a premium hot stone massage.
+Medical massages at Great Lakes Chiropractic & Movement Center range from a twenty minute massage up to a ninety minute massage or a premium hot stone massage.
 Call today for pricing and to schedule an appointment!